skies09/omega-sk8-ds/README.md

 * Connect a skate blog.
 * Add an about page which shows the owners of the skate shop, who are skating enthusiasts.
 * Add an order tracking page.
+* Add a star rating system to the products.
 ---

 ### Expansion strategy